Alcohol and Hallucinogens

 Hallucinogens are a group of drugs which have the potential to inflict harm and cause addiction.
 They are not a harmless way to have fun, and they are even more dangerous when combined with alcohol.
 Using hallucinogens and drinking alcohol at the same time is risky for a person’s physical and mental health.

 Nevertheless, some people who use hallucinogens also drink alcohol.
-This is because they believe that alcohol will improve their hallucination experiences and because the lifestyles and settings which encourage alcohol abuse also encourage experimenting with drugs.
+This is because they believe that alcohol will improve their hallucination experiences.
+The lifestyles and settings which encourage alcohol abuse may also encourage experimenting with hallucinogenic drugs.

 What Are Hallucinogens?

 The term “hallucinogens” applies to a variety of mind-altering drugs.
 As their name suggests, hallucinogens cause hallucinations, or false perceptions of reality.
 Some hallucinogens are also dissociative drugs, which have the additional effect of causing users to feel detached from reality.
 Some dissociative hallucinogens even cause people to lose control of themselves and behave violently and recklessly.
 Common non-dissociative hallucinogens include DMT (or ayahuasca), LSD, mescaline (or peyote), and psilocybin mushrooms.
 Common dissociative drugs include PCP, ketamine, and salvia.
 All of these drugs are illegal in the United States.